Oven logo

 git clone https://github.com/kornia/kornia-rs.git

-You can check the available commands by running just in the root directory of the project.
+You can check all available development commands by running just in the root directory of the project:

 $ just